Combinatorials-Neel/DaHU/README.md

 - reading high number of datafiles from specific instruments at Institut Néel (Profilometry, XRD, EDX, MOKE)

-- displaying and treating all the data in an interactive way in a friendly graphic user interface
+- displaying and treating all the data in an interactive way in a graphic user interface

 Available on Windows, MacOS, and Linux.
 Requires Python 3.8+.